Where are they?

 So what exactly can you win?
 You can choose from:

-- Going in the draw to win 2 tickets to the 2014 Sydney New Year’s Eve Dawes Point event.
+- going in the draw to win a family pass to the 2016 Sydney New Year’s Eve Dawes Point Viewing Area

-- Donating your reward to Clean Up Australia.
+- donating your reward to Clean Up Australia or OzHarvest.

 Breakdowns and repairs